stefan22/meanApp/README.md

 ### clone this project - not yet :)
 ===================================

 > That's the goal.
-Plenty of notes, easy to follow and
+Notes, hopefully easy to follow and
-> reusable...cause listing dev dependencies alone won't  :)
+> reusable.

 ### All notes about this project inside of `clone_project` folder